-2) In your comment, mention your favorite film with the best decor.
+2) In your email, mention your favorite film with the best decor.

-3) Get an extra entry if you ‘like’ Art DepartMENTAL on Facebook (be sure to note it in the comment).
+3) Get an extra entry if you ‘like’ Art DepartMENTAL on Facebook (be sure to note it in your email).

-4) Last day to enter is Saturday March 8th.
-The winners will be announced and contacted by email.
+4) Last day to enter is Friday March 7th.

 Thank you so much for your valued readership and good luck!

 AUGUST: OSAGE COUNTY – Production Designer: David Gropman

 THE WOLF OF WALL STREET – Production Designer: Bob Shaw

 At 8:30am EST on January 16th, the Academy Award nominees were announced.
 This year’s ceremony will take place on March 2nd in Hollywood, hosted by the lovely and talented Ellen DeGeneres.

 1) All the camera sees is the last coat of paint.